victortanws/rps_rcav/README.md

     If you want to, you can also create another stylesheet for additional styles and link to that, too.

     Make things look nicer.
  1. Coincidentally, [Font Awesome](http://fontawesome.io/icons/) has icons for rock, paper, and scissors.
 Find them and use them.
+The easiest way to include Font Awesome in your project is to link to [BootstrapCDN](https://www.bootstrapcdn.com/fontawesome/).
+(If you want to, feel free to use a [Bootswatch](https://www.bootstrapcdn.com/bootswatch/) from there, too.)
  1. Add a root URL such that visiting the bare domain, [http://localhost:3000](http://localhost:3000), leads to a landing page with some information about the game.
 (Hint: the first argument of the route will just be the plain slash, like so:

         get("/", { # etc ...